-1. Applicability.
+(1) Applicability.
 These development standards apply to uses on critical areas and within buffers unless otherwise exempted in this chapter.

-2. Performance Standards.
-In order to approve application for development on lands subject to this chapter, the community development director shall find that the following standards have been met: - a.
-All reasonable alternatives for locating the development activity in such a way so as to avoid critical areas have been considered and the development activity will be located in the least environmentally sensitive area as practicable and the purpose of this chapter is fulfilled. - b.
-The city has approved the vegetation removal methods and the removal of native plants has been avoided, to the extent practicable. - c.
-All adverse impacts to all affected critical areas and buffers are either avoided or fully mitigated. - d.
-The plan minimizes cuts and fills.
+(2) Performance Standards.
+In order to approve application for development on lands subject to this chapter, the ~~community development director~~Administrator shall find that the following standards have been met:

-- e.
-Soils are not exposed during the rainy season (November 1st through April 30th) and construction activity is limited to the dry season (May 1st through October 31st). - f.
-The director has reviewed and approved an erosion control plan, grading plan, and vegetation removal and replanting plan prior to construction activity. - g.
-All activities have received applicable state and federal permits, and comply with SEPA requirements if the "lead agency" makes a threshold determination of significance (DS), or a mitigated determination of nonsignificance (MDNS). - h.
-Hydraulic permits are required for any activity occurring within the ordinary high water mark of any state-regulated [Class I or Class II](#)-stream. - i.
-Compliance with this chapter does not constitute compliance with state and federal environmental standards.
+- (a) All reasonable alternatives for locating the development activity in such a way so as to avoid critical areas have been considered and the development activity will be located in the least environmentally sensitive area as practicable and the purpose of this chapter is fulfilled. - (b) The city has approved the vegetation removal methods and the removal of native plants has been avoided, to the extent practicable. - (c) All adverse impacts to all affected critical areas and buffers are either avoided or fully mitigated. - (d) The plan minimizes cuts and fills. - (e) Soils are not exposed during the rainy season (November 1st through April 30th) and construction activity is limited to the dry season (May 1st through October 31st). - (f) The ~~director~~Administrator has reviewed and approved an erosion control plan, grading plan, and vegetation removal and replanting plan prior to construction activity. - (g) All activities have received applicable state and federal permits, and comply with SEPA requirements if the "lead agency" makes a threshold determination of significance (DS), or a mitigated determination of nonsignificance (MDNS). - (h) Hydraulic permits are required for any activity occurring within the ordinary high water mark of any state-regulated stream. - (i) Compliance with this chapter does not constitute compliance with state and federal environmental standards.
 The applicant shall be responsible for demonstrating such compliance.

-3. Review Process.
+(3) Review Process.

-- a.
-The review process shall be the type specified in WMC Title 18 for each particular land use action unless otherwise specified in this chapter. - b.
-Applications to develop on critical areas or their buffers shall be subject to Type I review if, within a one-year period, the cumulative impact on critical areas is: - 1) Disturbance of less than 10 cubic feet of soil; - 2) An activity, the fair market cost of which is less than \$500.00; or - 3) The activity involves less than 1,000 square feet of critical areas.
+- (a) The review process shall be the type specified in WMC Title 18 for each particular land use action unless otherwise specified in this chapter. - (b) Applications to develop on critical areas or their buffers shall be subject to Type I review if, within a one-year period, the cumulative impact on critical areas is: - (i) Disturbance of less than 10 cubic feet of soil; - (ii) An activity, the fair market cost of which is less than \$500.00; or - (iii) The activity involves less than 1,000 square feet of critical areas.

-4. SEPA Review.
+(4) SEPA Review.
 On a case-by-case basis, the responsible official may issue a determination of nonsignificance (DNS) if:

-- a.
-The application for development review contains all requested information, including reports, maps and other documents relevant to the proposed activity; and - b.
-The proposed activity complies with all applicable development review and performance standards; and - c.
-Compliance with all applicable development standards and performance standards is made a binding condition of land use approval.
+- (a) The application for development review contains all requested information, including reports, maps and other documents relevant to the proposed activity; and - (b) The proposed activity complies with all applicable development review and performance standards; and - (c) Compliance with all applicable development standards and performance standards is made a binding condition of land use approval.
 (Ord.
+1955 § 1 (Exh.
+A), 2022; Ord.
 1613 § 1 (Exh.
 A), 2008; Ord.
 1543 § 1, 2006)